Day 1: Arrive Antananarivo

 Day 15: Excursion to Ambohimanga

 This morning drive 15 mi northeast to Ambohimanga (a fortified royal settlement and UNESCO World Heritage Site).
 Ambohimanga is considered to be the most significant symbol of the cultural identity of the Merina People and most important and best preserved monument of the pre-colonial Kingdom of Madagascar and its precursor, the Kingdom of Imerina.The walled historic village includes residences and burial sites of several key monarchs.
-The site, one of the 12 sacred hills of Imerina,remains a place of worship to which pilgrims come from Madagascar and elsewhere.
+The site, one of the 12 sacred hills of Imerina, is associated with strong feelings of national identity and has maintained its spiritual and sacred character both in ritual practice and the popular imagination for at least four hundred years.
+It remains a place of worship to which pilgrims come from Madagascar and elsewhere.

 We visit the Ambohimanga Palace, a UNESCO world heritage site– the Queen’s palace (under reconstruction), and the old palace of the Prime Minister Rainilaiarivony who married the three Queens.
 Lunch near the site.
 Return to Antananarivo.